Excess Skin Removal

 As your body ages, it is natural to lose some firmness.
 However, most of your initial improvement should be relatively permanent.
 Follow-up with an expert at NYC Surgical Associates is the best way to ensure long-lasting results from your body contouring procedures.

-Following your body contouring procedure(s) after significant weight loss, dressings or bandages will be applied to the incisions.
+Post-procedure dressings or bandages are applied to the incisions.
 A small, thin tube (drain) may be temporarily placed under the skin to drain any excess blood or fluid that may collect.
-The number of drains used may vary depending on the procedure.
+The number of drains needed may vary depending on the procedure.

 Body contouring surgeries may be performed as an outpatient procedure or require an overnight stay or longer depending on the procedure.